theramis/Snapper/README.md

 To update snapshots set the Environment Variable `UpdateSnapshots` to `true` and run the tests.
 You can also add the `[UpdateTestSnapshot]` attribute to your test and run it.
 (Remember to remove it before you commit your code)

+Updates:
+- UpdateTestSnapshot attribute is renamed to UpdateSnapshots
+- Assert.MatchSnapshot is changed to XUnitSnapper.MatchSnapshot

 ## Todo
 - ~~Write tests~~
 - ~~Extend XUnit Assert e.g. `Assert.Snap(obj)` rather than `XUnitSnapper.Snap(obj)`~~